o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/srg-semantics.md

     ConstantBuffer<::DrawSrg_SRGConstantsStruct> DrawSrg_SRGConstantBuffer : register(b0);

 In the compiled output above, you can see that both SRGs share the same register space (space0, implicit), aka the same descriptor set.
-And of particular importance, please note how the register binding for "DrawSrg" starts at 0, while the resources for "ObjectSrg" start at 1.
-This ordering was determined by the FrequencyId member of the SRG Semantics.
+And of particular importance, please note how the register binding for `DrawSrg` starts at 0, while the resources for `ObjectSrg` start at 1.
+This ordering was determined by the `FrequencyId` member of the SRG Semantics.

-Let's see what happens when **--use-spaces** is passed as the command line argument for AZSLc:
+Let's see what happens when *--use-spaces* is passed as the command line argument for **AZSLc**:
 --use-spaces: Each SRG will be assigned its own register space, ordered by the FrequencyId of the SRG Semantics.

     /* Generated code from